 Typically, these stolen data sets are initially sold privately at high prices.
 Later, they are sold at lower costs, and, in the end, they are given for free by their owners mostly to gain reputation within the hacker community.
 In this case, the stolen information corresponds, especially according to Facebook itself, to the same data that malicious actors harvested from its platform in 2019.
 Abrams in BleepingComputer says it was in mid-2020 when this stolen information came to light in a hacker community with one member selling it to other members.
 Later, in January 2021, Hudson Rock’s CTO Alon Gal tweeted that "a user created a Telegram bot allowing users to query the database for a low fee, enabling people to find the phone numbers linked to a very large portion of Facebook accounts."
 Finally, at the beginning of this month, Gal tweeted that those "Facebook records were just leaked for free."

 But what happened to Facebook to have all that information from "about a fifth" of its complete user pool leaked?
-Several sources refer specifically to a vulnerability in the 'Add Friend' feature on Facebook that malicious actors could have exploited.
+Several sources refer to a vulnerability in the 'Add Friend' feature on Facebook that hackers could have exploited.
 "It is unknown if this alleged vulnerability allowed the threat actor to retrieve all of the information in the leaked data or just the phone number, which was then combined with information scraped from public profiles," says Abrams.
 It was from there that criminals could have created the database of 533M users.

 Facebook, on the other hand, does not mention vulnerability or hacking in its public statement.
 They believe that only the 'scraping' technique was used by criminals to extract user data before September 2019, employing their 'contact importer' feature.
 Facebook created this function for people to easily find their friends on the network (supposedly getting limited but public information from the profiles) using their contact lists (phone numbers).
-Apparently, after realizing how some individuals were using this characteristic, the company decided to make changes to it and resolve the situation.
-"We updated it to prevent malicious actors from using software to imitate our app and upload a large set of phone numbers to see which ones matched Facebook users," says Mike Clark, Facebook’s Product Management Director.
+Apparently, after realizing how some individuals were using this characteristic, the company decided to change it and resolve the situation.
+"We updated it to prevent malicious actors from using software to imitate our app and upload a large set of phone numbers to see which ones matched Facebook users," says Clark, Facebook’s Product Management Director.